ashokirla/project-G/README.md

 # project-G
 Azure pipelines integration at its best

-This is Java web application deployed using Azure pipelines and Jenkins
+This is Java web application deployed using Azure pipelines